senecajs/seneca-in-practice/problems/transport/problem.md

 In this case, HTTP is being used as the transport mechanism for messages.

-Note that if no host is specified, seneca will try to connect to host at 0.0.0.0, which do not work on Windows.
+Note that if no host is specified, seneca will try to connect to host at 0.0.0.0, which does not work on Windows.
 To avoid that, just pass options to listen, e.g.:

 ```
 seneca.listen({port: 8080, host:'127.0.0.1')
 ```

-The HTTP transport provides an easy way to integrate with Seneca Microservices, but it does have all the overhead of HTTP.
+The HTTP transport provides an easy way to integrate with Seneca Microservices, but it has all the HTTP overhead.
 Another transport that you can use is direct TCP connections.
 Seneca provides both HTTP and TCP options via the built-in transport.
 Let’s move to TCP: